Jefferson County Court Records

 Justice Court Civil Cases

-For claims under $20,000, the Justice of the Peace courts provide a simpler forum.
+For claims under $20,000, the Justice of the Peace courts offer a simpler forum.
 Jefferson County has multiple JP precincts:

 | Court | Address | Phone |